desolstice/DrawnToConquer/README.md

 # DrawnToConquer

 Drawn To Conquer is going to be a new revolutionary RTS game.
 The goal of this game is to slow down gameplay to where it embraces the strategy concept of an RTS more than the real time aspect.
-One of the core goals of the game will be to reduce needed player micro where needed with an upper limit goal of around 150 actions per minute.
+One of the core goals of the game will be to reduce needed player micro where there is an upper limit goal of around 150 actions per minute.
+Compared to other popular RTS games this maxes out somewhere around 1/3 of the total micro management needed, and should free up resources to focus on actually playing the game.

 # contributing
 ### Rules